KamuiCheats/Kamui-Menu-FiveM-V2.0/README.md

 **HOW TO USE**

-1. Execute "Kamui WallHack" or "WallHackFiveM.exe" is the same
-2. Join fiveM
-3. Join a server
+1. Join a server
+2. Execute "Kamui WallHack"
 4. Enjoy :)

 Thank You For Using❤️

-**Features**
+#Features

 Aimbot - Visible check, magic bullet, adaptive weapon, fov, smooth, distance